facebookincubator/TTPForge/pkg/blocks/README.md

 **Returns:**

 *StepResultsRecord: A StepResultsRecord containing the results of each step.
-int: the index of the step where cleanup shoudl start (usually the last successful step)
+int: the index of the step where cleanup should start (usually the last successful step)
 error: An error if any of the steps fail to execute.

 ---